Missouri Route 32: Route description

 At Lebanon, Route 32 joins Route 5 and has an interchange with Interstate 44, which also serves as the eastern terminus of Route 64.
 In Lebanon, the highway turns southwest and leaves the concurrency with Route 5 and Route 64.

-At Buffalo, Route 32 forms a brief concurrency with Route 73, which it joins to the terminus of Route 73 at U.S. Route 65.
+At Buffalo, Route 32 intersects U.S. Route 65.
 The road then continues west, forming the main highway between the two county seats of Buffalo and Bolivar.
 At Bolivar, the highway intersect Route 83, and then intersects Route 13.